Time for my most common yet most annoying answer ever.

-Visual C++ redistributables are software packages provided by Microsoft other programs can use.
-Those programs will either install the redistributables they need, or ask you to do so.
-When programs update or are uninstalled they typically do not uninstall the redistributables, and there’s no easy way to know which ones your machine still requires.
+Visual C++ redistributables are software packages provided by Microsoft that other programs can use.
+Those programs either install the redistributables they need, or ask you to do so.
+When programs are updated or uninstalled, they typically do not uninstall the redistributables, and there’s no easy way to know which ones your machine requires.

 Visual C++ Redistributables

-C++ is a computer programming language, one of several languages programmers can use to create software.
+C++ is one of several languages programmers use to create software.

-Programmers writing software using Microsoft Visual C++ can make use of what are called “standard libraries”.
+Programmers who write software in Microsoft Visual C++ make use of what are called “standard libraries”.
 These are collections of pre-written software allowing them to avoid rewriting common sequences of code.
-Instead, they use this collection of pre-written and very thoroughly-tested software.
+Instead, they use this collection of pre-written and thoroughly tested software.

-One example might be a function to convert a string to all upper case (“all upper case” would be converted to “ALL UPPER CASE” by this function).
+For example, say a program includes a function to convert a string of characters to all upper case (“all upper case” would be converted to “ALL UPPER CASE” by this function).
 Rather than requiring every program needing this function to write it from scratch, the standard library includes such a function, ready to go.

 They’re termed “redistributable” because they are Microsoft software which is allowed to be distributed, or “re-distributed”, by others.
 When you install a program, the setup program may have the option of installing the Visual C++ Redistributable if it’s not present.
-On the other hand, if you have five programs all using the same Visual C++ Redistributable, there need be only one copy, installed by the first of the five to have been installed.
+On the other hand, if you have five programs all using the same Visual C++ Redistributable, there need be only one copy installed.

 Versions upon versions

-There are multiple different versions of the Visual C++ Redistributable.
-Unfortunately newer ones don’t supersede older ones.
+There are multiple different versions of Visual C++ Redistributable.
+Unfortunately, newer ones don’t supersede older ones.
 For example, the Visual C++ 2015 Redistributable doesn’t automatically replace the Visual C++ 2010 Redistributable.
 Both may be needed.